-L How have we got better at getting the message out and getting our points heard?
+2 How have we got better at getting the message out and getting our points heard?

-We have the Ten Commandments on 3 How do we direct resources to inclusion, stopping discrimination around gender, protecting those who are vulnerbetter reflect the collective but diverse able.
-Every organisation and every emneeds of movement work compared to ployer has to respect the ten commandthe 20s and 30s? ments.
-It's made news reporting more Activism has become more optimistic now that the state provides mental health truthful, and scandal and sensational news articles are rare.
-Hate speech in the support, financial support, and housing public sphere is almost gone.
-Some confor activists.
-In the past, so many activists gave up the fight because of a lack of servatives still use hate speech, but they are the minority.
+We have the Ten Commandments on inclusion, stopping discrimination around gender, protecting those who are vulnerable.
+Every organisation and every employer has to respect the ten commandments.
+It's made news reporting more truthful, and scandal and sensational news articles are rare.
+Hate speech in the public sphere is almost gone.
+Some conservatives still use hate speech, but they are the minority.
 We are now the majority now!

 We have a lot of queer politicans in high level roles.
 There's a lobby who've stood with us and fought with us.
 They come from the movement so they have a much better understanding of our rights.

 And at global level, there's now an LGB-TI commission paid for by states.
 It's an elected group of queer activists who meet with the most vulnerable communities and meet monthly to discuss current developments and situations globally.